MicrosoftDocs/ATADocs/ATPDocs/playbooks.md

 In this detection, Defender for Identity looks for LDAP security principal reconnaissance, which is commonly used as the first phase of a Kerberoasting attack.
 Kerberoasting attacks are used to get a target list of Security Principal Names (SPNs), which attackers then attempt to get Ticket Granting Server (TGS) tickets for.

-From a command line on a workstation with proper permissions, run the tools from the French Security Agency for data collection:
+From your workstation, sign in as an admin user, and run the tools from the [ANSSI](https://www.ssi.gouv.fr/) (Agence nationale de la sécurité des systèmes d'information) for data collection:

 `oradad.exe`

 Tools available from: <https://github.com/ANSSI-FR/ORADAD/releases>

 You should see the activities and the alert in the client machine timeline:

 ![Security principal reconnaissance alert.](media/playbooks/security-principal-alert.png)